Stationary transport above the critical velocity in a one-dimensional superflow past an obstacle: Introduction

-However, the transport properties of quantum fluids described by a NLS equation are not restricted to superfluidity and display a rich phenomenology \cite{PavloffLeboeuf2001,Engels2007,Dries2010,Eloy2021} which is summarised in fig.~\ref{fig:phase}.
-In the presence of a localised obstacle at rest, an important control parameter is the Mach number, which is the ratio of the incoming velocity $v_\infty$ to the sound velocity far from the obstacle $c_\infty$.
-In the Landau approach the sound velocity $c_\infty$ coincides with the critical velocity $v_c$.
-Below the actual superfluid critical velocity, the flow is stationary and only locally perturbed in the vicinity of the obstacle, as illustrated in subfigure (a) of fig.~\ref{fig:phase}.
+However, the transport properties of quantum fluids described by a NLS equation are not restricted to superfluidity and display a rich phenomenology \cite{PavloffLeboeuf2001,Engels2007,Dries2010,Eloy2021} which is summarised in fig.~\ref{fig:phase}, for a one-dimensional system.
+In the presence of a localised obstacle, three different regimes of transport exist depending on its strength and relative velocity with the fluid.
+Below the actual superfluid critical velocity $v_c$, the flow is stationary and only locally perturbed in the vicinity of the obstacle, as illustrated in subfigure (a) of fig.~\ref{fig:phase}.
 Above this threshold, which strongly depends on the obstacle, the flow can no longer be stationary due to the continuous emission of linear and nonlinear excitations (fig.~\ref{fig:phase} (b)) which leads to a slowdown of the superfluid motion and possibly to wave and quantum turbulence \cite{Nazarenko2011,Barenghi2014}.

-At larger velocities, a second critical velocity, often referred to as supersonic separatrix \cite{PavloffLeboeuf2001, Leszczyszyn2009, Kamchatnov2012}, separates the latter regime from another regime of stationary transport.
-This regime is reminiscent of the linear Schr\"odinger equation since the kinetic energy becomes much larger than interaction energy in the fluid.
+At larger velocities, a second critical velocity, often referred to as the supersonic separatrix \cite{PavloffLeboeuf2001, Leszczyszyn2009, Kamchatnov2012}, separates the latter regime from another regime of stationary transport.
+We will denote this second critical velocity $v_s$.
+The high-velocity stationary regime observed for velocities larger than $v_s$ is reminiscent of the linear Schr\"odinger equation since the kinetic energy becomes much larger than the interaction energy in the fluid.
 In that case, the flow is partly backscattered by the obstacle and generally experiences friction.
 The incoming and reflected flows interfere and create a standing wave with a density modulation ahead of the obstacle (fig. \ref{fig:phase} (c)).
-Yet some configurations exist in which dissipation does not occur, even in the nonsuperfluid phase due to resonant transport \cite{Paul2005, Rapedius2006, Rapedius2008}.
-For specific obstacle parameters there might exist lines in the supersonic stationary phase where backscattering is suppressed and the fluid experiences no drag at all hence mimicking a superfluid solution (fig.~\ref{fig:phase} (d)), a behaviour that is normally present below the superfluid critical velocity, in the subsonic regime\cite{ParisMandoki2016}.
+Yet some configurations exist in which dissipation does not occur, even in the nonsuperfluid phase, due to resonant transport \cite{Paul2005, Rapedius2006, Rapedius2008}.
+For specific obstacle parameters there might exist curves in the supersonic stationary phase where backscattering is suppressed and the fluid experiences no drag at all mimicking a superfluid solution (fig.~\ref{fig:phase} (d)), a behaviour normally present below the superfluid critical velocity $v_c$, in the subsonic regime\cite{ParisMandoki2016}.